 3. Water close to the soil, and avoid overhead watering.
 Place your irrigation near or beneath the soil surface rather than spraying the top of the plant.
 The plant’s leaves will act as a sun umbrella, reducing evaporation so that more water has an opportunity to soak into the soil.
 Many plants, like tomatoes and squash, will be at increased risk to diseases like Late Blight and Powdery Mildew if their leaves are frequently soaked by overhead watering.
 A much better method is to use drip irrigation systems, which supply a very gradual but constant supply of moisture.
 For containers and raised beds, use water delivery systems with long spouts to reach in and get water close to the soil around the bases of plants.
 The Dramm Two Litre Watering Can has a very long spout for this purpose.

-For sapling trees and large shrubs, consider a watering bag, which releases water over a long time, allowing for deep soil penetration.
 Large areas such as lawns and wildflower beds are best served by high quality sprinklers, but be accountable for water use.
 Take advantage of a simple water timer.
 Happily, the thinking about garden hoses has shifted, and now hoses are available that use BPA and phthalate-free plastics and no lead in the fittings.

 4. Mulch!
 Apply a layer of organic matter to the surface of the soil between and around plants’ stems.
 Not only will mulch help conserve water in the soil, but it will drastically reduce weeds from becoming established.
 As mulch breaks down, it adds organic matter to the soil, promoting microbial action for healthier soil.
 Mulch can be made from pretty much any organic material that will biodegrade, but the common mulches are bark, leaves, straw, and well rotted compost.